-“The Eightfold Path” is basically a guide for adherents of Buddhism to follow, practice and explore.
-It is considered as one of the most common Buddhist traditions, which is still taught and practiced by secular Buddhists as well.
+“The Eightfold Path” is basically a guide for adherents of Buddhism to follow, practice, and explore.
+It is considered one of the most common Buddhist traditions, which is still taught and practiced by secular Buddhists as well.
 The important teaching of the ‘The Eightfold Path’ allows its followers to free themselves from all desires, cravings, and sins which man imposes on themselves.
 The main tenets of “The Eightfold Path” are as follows;

 - Right speech

 - Right actions